 * Premarital & post-nuptial agreements

 After reading the materials, participants will be able to:

-1. Clear up misconceptions about and state the main reasons for asset protection, warn clients about fraudulent transfers and structure asset protection planning transfers so that they are not fraudulent, help your client with setting goals associated with undertaking asset protection measures, and explain how life insurance can be used as an asset protection vehicle.
+1. Recognize misconceptions about and the main reasons for asset protection, determine fraudulent transfers noting how to structure asset protection planning transfers so that they are not fraudulent, identify goals associated with undertaking asset protection measures, and specify how life insurance can be used as an asset protection vehicle.

-2. Advise your clients on how the various types of entities relate to asset protection and how the various types of joint ownership of property and various trusts directly impacts asset protection and tax liability.
+2. Identify how the various types of entities relate to asset protection and how the various types of joint ownership of property and various trusts directly impacts asset protection and tax liability.

-3. Distinguish between the concepts of common law property, community property, and equitable and which states base distribution laws on those concepts, apply asset division principles, and demonstrate a working knowledge of premarital and post-nuptial agreements and how they can be used to advise clients on individual asset protection
+3. Determine the concepts of common law property, community property, and equitable ownership noting which states base distribution laws on those concepts, specify asset division principles, and recognize premarital and post-nuptial agreements and how they can be used to advise clients in individual asset protection.

 After studying the materials, answer the exam questions 1 to 10.